 Show me one Web EMR that is so dramatically different that you will scream – “Wow – I’ve never seen that anywhere before“.
-I’m not talking about bells and whistles or small features, I’m talking about game changing solution.
+I’m not talking about bells and whistles or small features, I’m talking about game-changing solutions.

 I guarantee most Web EMR systems will have most of the features you list out.